AbdulHadi404/FaceRecognition-And-MaskDetection/docs/TECHNICAL_DOCUMENTATION.md

 ### 2. FisherFace (Linear Discriminant Analysis - LDA)

 #### Concept

 FisherFace uses Linear Discriminant Analysis (LDA) to find a linear combination of features that best separates different classes (people).
 Unlike PCA which maximizes variance, LDA maximizes the ratio of between-class variance to within-class variance.

 #### How It Works

 **Step 1: Data Preparation**

 - Similar to EigenFace: flatten images into vectors
 - Organize data by class (each person is a class)

 **Step 2: Calculate Scatter Matrices**

 **Within-Class Scatter (S_w):**

 - Measures variance within each person's images
 - `S_w = Σᵢ Σⱼ (xⱼ - μᵢ)(xⱼ - μᵢ)ᵀ`
 - Where μᵢ is the mean of class i

 **Between-Class Scatter (S_b):**

 - Measures variance between different people
 - `S_b = Σᵢ nᵢ(μᵢ - μ)(μᵢ - μ)ᵀ`
 - Where μ is the overall mean, nᵢ is samples in class i

 **Step 3: Find Optimal Projection**

 - Maximize Fisher's criterion: `J(w) = (wᵀS_bw) / (wᵀS_ww)`
 - This finds directions that maximize separation between classes
 - Solve generalized eigenvalue problem: `S_bw = λS_ww`

 **Step 4: Projection and Recognition**

 - Project faces onto Fisher space
 - Use distance metrics for classification
 - Better class separation than PCA

 #### Advantages

 - Better discrimination between different people
 - More robust to lighting variations than EigenFace
 - Considers class information during training
 - Good for small datasets

 #### Disadvantages

+- **Requires at least 2 people (classes)** - Cannot train with only 1 person in the dataset
 - Requires at least 2 samples per person
 - Computationally more expensive than EigenFace
 - Still sensitive to pose and expression
 - Limited by number of classes

+**Important**: FisherFace requires at least 2 different people in the training dataset.
+If only one person is registered, FisherFace training is automatically skipped.
+The system will still train EigenFace and LBPH successfully with a single person.

 #### Mathematical Foundation

 ```
 Within-class scatter: S_w = Σᵢ Σⱼ (xⱼ - μᵢ)(xⱼ - μᵢ)ᵀ
 Between-class scatter: S_b = Σᵢ nᵢ(μᵢ - μ)(μᵢ - μ)ᵀ